ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/anemia_impairment/index.rst

 Iron Responsive Causes
 ^^^^^^^^^^^^^^^^^^^^^^

-A list of which causes of anemia are iron responsive can be found in the excel sheet hosted `here <https://stash.ihme.washington.edu/projects/MNCH/repos/anemia_causal_attribution/browse/in_out_meid_map.xlsx>`_.
+A list of which causes of anemia are iron responsive can be found in the excel sheet hosted at `<https://stash.ihme.washington.edu/projects/MNCH/repos/anemia_causal_attribution/browse/in_out_meid_map.xlsx>`_.

 Vivarium Modeling Strategy
 --------------------------